Rovikido/ML-algorithm-library/README.md

-# Neural Network Scraper & Summarizer Documentation
+# Neural Network Library

 ## Introduction

-The Neural Network Scraper & Summarizer is a Python-based project designed to gather information about neural networks from online sources and summarize it for easy consumption.
-This documentation provides an overview of the project's functionalities, its components, and how to utilize them.
+The Neural Network Library is a Python-based project designed to gather information about neural networks from online sources, sumarize it, and store their sources.
 ## Components

 1. **GoogleScraper:** Responsible for scraping search results from Google based on a specified query.
 Utilizes the Google Search API to retrieve relevant links and descriptions.

 2. **Query:** Helps in forming structured queries for the GoogleScraper.
 It takes a topic name, a specific search engine (in this case, "sci-hub.se"), and the type of search engine (here, SearchEngines.google.value).

 3. **ChatGPTScraperSummarizerStrategy:** Handles the summarization process using the GPT-based ChatGPT model.
-Leverages the natural language processing capabilities of the model to generate concise summaries.

 4. **Context:** Provides a context for the summarization strategy.
 Encapsulates the strategy and facilitates its usage in the summarization process.